maxwolf621/OauthUser/Oauth2UserEndpoints.md

     }
 }
 ```
-## Registration
+## Client Registration
-To configure client registration via java configuration or application.properties
+We can configure client registration via java configuration or application.properties

-### ClientRegistration
-A client registration holds information, such as
+A client registration holds these information
 ```
 client id
 client secret